Carobert85/sqlstyle.guide/sqlstyle.guide.md

 * Use consistent and descriptive identifiers and names.
 * Make judicious use of white space and indentation to make code easier to read.
-* Store [ISO-8601][iso-8601] compliant time and date information (`YYYY-MM-DD HH:MM:SS.SSSSS`).
+* Store [ISO 8601][iso-8601] compliant time and date information (`YYYY-MM-DD HH:MM:SS.SSSSS`).
-* Try to use only standard SQL functions instead of vendor specific functions for reasons of portability.
+* Try to only use standard SQL functions instead of vendor-specific functions for reasons of portability.
 * Keep code succinct and devoid of redundant SQL—such as unnecessary quoting or parentheses or `WHERE` clauses that can otherwise be derived.
 * Include comments in SQL code where necessary.
-Use the C style opening `/*` and closing `*/` where possible otherwise preceed comments with `--` and finish them with a new line.
+Use the C style opening `/*` and closing `*/` where possible otherwise precede comments with `--` and finish them with a new line.
+* Utilize CTEs instead of Subqueries unless there is a particularly compelling reason to use a Subquery (a substantial boost in performance)
+* Specify the type of join you are using.
+While you can use 'JOIN' to do an 'INNER JOIN' it is harder to parse.
+Be specific
+* Whenever possible build queries left to right.
+If you are using a join other than a left join, please put a comment to say why.
+* Put all columns in a select statement on their own line with commas at the start of the line.

 ```sql
 SELECT file_hash  -- stored ssdeep hash